Power struggle at heart of Polish energy plans | DW | 15.03.2021

 For comparison, revenues of the largest European oil company, British-Dutch Royal Dutch Shell, were £345 billion (€390 billion, $410 billion) last year, with net profits of £16 billion.

-But the struggle over the Polish energy transition — and Orlen's role in it — has stepped up, with an increasingly fractious coalition feuding over energy policy.
+But the struggle over the Polish energy transition and the role of Orlen in it have hit trouble, with an increasingly fractious coalition vying over energy policy at its heart.

 On February 26, the daily newspaper Gazeta Wyborcza published the so-called Obajtek tapes, which show that in 2009 the current Orlen CEO, Daniel Obajtek — while mayor of Pcim, a small town in southern Poland — simultaneously managed a company named TT Plast.